IDPetrov93/Second-Mind/INFORMATION_PIPELINE.md

 ## Purpose

-This document defines how KOS transforms observations into structured knowledge.
+Describe how observations become knowledge.

-The pipeline describes logical transformations only.
+The pipeline defines logical transformations only.

-Implementation details are intentionally excluded.

 ---

-# Pipeline

 Reality